krzyzanowskim/ObjectivePGP/Frameworks/ios/ObjectivePGP.framework/README.md

 ## Contribution

 You are welcome to contribute.
 See [CONTRIBUTING.md](https://github.com/krzyzanowskim/ObjectivePGP/blob/master/CONTRIBUTING.md)
 Please create [Pull Request](https://github.com/krzyzanowskim/ObjectivePGP/pulls) against `develop` branch.

+## The license

+The ObjectivePGP stays under a dual license:

+- Free for non-commercial use, covered by the variant of BSD license.
+That means you have to mention Marcin Krzyżanowski as the original author of this code and reproduce the [LICENSE](./LICENSE.txt) text inside your app.

+- Commercial-use license to use in commercial products.
+Please bear in mind that some free products remain commercial products.
+Please contact me via [email](http://www.krzyzanowskim.com) for details.

+Not sure what to choose? check this [thread](https://twitter.com/krzyzanowskim/status/868481597204508672)

 ## Usage